-By virtue of being involved with the metal roofing industry and roofs in general, I am often asked for advice on “how to stop ice dams from forming on the roof?”.
-So, rather than answering individual questions, I decided to write this guide for homeowners who are looking for simple ways to prevent ice dams from forming on their roofs.
+By virtue of being involved with metal roofing and roofs in general, I am often asked for advice on “how to stop ice dams from forming on the roof?”.
+So, rather than answering individual questions, I decided to write this guide for homeowners who are looking for simple ways to prevent ice dams in the first place.

-Before we begin, let’s define an ice dam, and examine how an ice dam forms.
+Before we begin, let’s define an ice dam, and examine how it can form on the roof.
 An ice dam, is literally a wall of ice that forms on the outside edges / eaves of a sloped roof, and in the gutter.
 The wall of ice prevents the melted water (the warm air rises up in the attic and melts the snow), to properly run down and drain off your roof.
 The wall of ice causes melted water off your roof, to rise up underneath the shingles and leak inside your home causing massive damage to your home’s ceilings, dry-walls and insulation.
 The water damage caused by ice dam leaks can also cause mold growth and rotting of the wood structures affected by the water leaks.

 What causes Ice Dams?

 What causes ice dams on my roof, and how does an ice dam form?
 The mechanism of an ice dam formation is best explained by poor insulation, and ventilation of the building’s attic.
 When the attic is poorly insulated, the warm air from inside the building escapes through the attic and rises up to the peak of the roof, where it warms up the roofing surface, which melts the snow seating on the roof.
 The snow begins to melt and melted water runs down the roof slope, underneath the blanket of snow.
 When it reaches the eave of the roof, it begins to refreeze again forming a wall of ice, which turns into an ice dam.